 The emotional debt is the small things you don’t discuss during the week.
 Then suddenly there’s a big decision coming but you’re not really communicating anymore—you’re talking from a place built on preconceptions, instead of from a place of compassion and transparency and curiosity.

 And surfing helps, because we’d spend an hour exercising in the ocean where we’re forced to focus.
 Then afterwards, we’d have lunch on the beach with some great conversations.
-And it kind of reminds you, “Oh, yeah, I’m not only doing this with people I respect, but with people I really enjoy hanging out with—with friends.”
+And it reminds you, “Oh, yeah, I’m not only doing this with people I respect, but with people I really enjoy hanging out with—with friends.”

 So those are the moments where you have the best conversations about really hard topics.
 Because you’re coming from a place of compassion and transparency, and you allow yourself to be vulnerable—which means that the other person can also be vulnerable.
 And this is where we have real conversations.